 The fund seeks long-term capital appreciation by investing primarily in common stocks.
 It may hold fixed-income and other securities to help preserve principal value.

-To invest primarily in the common stocks of established U.S companies we believe to have above-average potential for capital growth.
+The fund invests primarily in the common stocks of established U.S companies we believe to have above-average potential for capital growth.
 Common stocks typically constitute at least half of total assets.
 The remaining assets are generally invested in other securities, including convertible securities, corporate and government debt, foreign securities, and futures and options.

-Click on the risk/reward spectrum below to view the funds in that category
+Click on the risk spectrum below to view the funds in that category

 All investments are subject to market risk, including possible loss of principal.
 The value approach to investing carries the risk that the market will not recognize a security's intrinsic value for a long time or that a stock judged to be undervalued may actually be appropriately priced.
 The fund's value investing style may become out of favor, which may result in periods of underperformance.
 Fixed income securities are subject to credit risk, liquidity risk, call risk and interest-rate risk.
 As interest rates rise, bond prices generally fall.

 **This chart displays relative risk of each U.S. mutual fund listed using standard deviation of returns.
 Those values are provided in the bars at the top of the chart.

 Methodology: We evaluate the standard deviation and its resulting placement within a specific risk/return category on an annual basis.
 A fund is generally placed in a risk/return category based on the 10-year standard deviation of its performance.

 If a fund is less than 10 years old, the actual fund performance history is supplemented with the primary prospectus benchmark history to obtain a full 10-year history, or longest time period available up to 10 years.

 For an Asset Allocation fund with less than 10 years of performance history, sub-strategy returns are used.